This tutorial explains the usage of submodules with the Git version control system.

 git pull command.

-# pull all changes including submodules in case you are tracking branches git pull --remote # pull all changes including submodules in case you are tracking commits git pull --recurse-submodules
+# pull all changes in the repo including changes in the submodules git pull --recurse-submodules # pull all changes for the submodules git submodule update --remote

 Git provides a command that lets us execute an arbitrary shell command on every submodule.